Chethan-170/webpack/readme.md

 > 💬 **Q: Why does Webpack expect a `.js` file as entry, not `.html`?** > **A:** Because Webpack bundles _JavaScript modules_, not HTML. `index.html` is the container, but `index.js` is the starting point of the app logic.

+> 💬 **Q: I used `index.html` as the entry point in `webpack.config.js` and got an error — why?** > **A:** Webpack expects the entry point to be JavaScript.
+Using an HTML file will throw a parse error unless processed by an appropriate loader.

 ### 🧠 Babel & Modern JS

 > 💬 **Q: I wrote modern JS (like optional chaining).
 It failed in the browser but worked in Node.
 Why?** > **A:** Node (with `"type": "module"` or `.mjs`) supports many modern features directly.
 But the browser may not, especially if it's older or strict.
 That's why Babel is needed for compatibility.